 Ward Cottaar received his MSc (with honors) in Applied Physics and a PhD in Chemistry from TU/e.
 After graduating from TU/e, he worked for Philips for 26 years, in various divisions, including Lighting and Medical Systems.
 During this time, Ward worked at many different factories across four different countries, leading ever bigger projects.
 These projects often encompassed the introduction of new product and process platforms, but the goal was always to bring products to market.
 Since 2011, Ward has been a full professor at the TU/e using his technological design skills in healthcare.

-The development of an obstetric tele-monitoring system37th Annual International Conference of the IEEE Engineering in Medicine and Biology Society, EMBC 2015 (2015)
+A comparison of video-based methods for neonatal body motion detection44th Annual International Conference of the IEEE Engineering in Medicine and Biology Society, EMBC 2022 (2022)

 Listen to the real experts23rd International Conference on Multimodal Interaction, ICMI 2021 (2021)